postmodern/chars.rb/README.txt

 == EXAMPLES:

-* Determine wether a byte belongs to a character set:
+* Determine whether a byte belongs to a character set:

     0x41.alpha?
     # => true

-* Determine wether a String belongs to a character set:
+* Determine whether a String belongs to a character set:

     "22e1c0".hex?
     # => true